aiidateam/aiida-core/docs/source/reference/command_line.rst

       --help  Show this message and exit.

     Commands:
       delete       Delete one or more profiles.
-      list        Display a list of all available profiles. setdefault  Set a profile as the default one. setup       Set up a new profile.
+      list         Display a list of all available profiles. set-default  Set a profile as the default profile. setdefault   (Deprecated) Set a profile as the default profile (use `verdi profile set- default`).
+      setup        Set up a new profile.
       show         Show details for a profile.

 .. _reference:command-line:verdi-quicksetup: